hyperk/MDT/README.md

 - `NumOfSpillsSavedPerFile`, `TotalNumOfSpills`: output spill setup

 ## How to simulate and access digitized pulses
+Turn on waveform simulation in the parameter file by `< DigitizerType_PMTType = 1 >`.

-For each true hit, a digitized waveform is simulated by sampling the single PE pulse (defined by the `<WaveformFile>` parameter) every 8 ns with 1 mV resolution.
-If there is another PE arriving within the same pulse window, the waveforms are added.
+For each true hit, a digitized waveform is simulated by sampling the single PE pulse (defined by the `< WaveformFile >` parameter) every 8 ns with 1 mV resolution.
+If there is another PE arriving within the hit integration window, the waveforms are added.

 To do pulse fitting, the peak of each pulse is found, then a Gaussian fit is done and the fitted parameters are used to calculate the digitized time and charge.

-The waveform of the first pulse of each PMT in each event is saved in `TClonesArray`.
+Optionally, the waveform of the first pulse of each PMT in each event can be saved by setting `< SaveWaveform = 1 >`.
 To read the pulses,
 ```
 // open the file and get the digitzed waveform tree
 TTree* wcsimDigiWFTree = (TTree*)f->Get("wcsimDigiWFTree");